 Good school attendance

-Frequent extracurricular activites
+Frequent extracurricular activities

 Strong involvement in a faith community

-Available counsellors or nurses in the school
+Available counselors or nurses in the school

 Suicide is among the top 20 leading causes of death globally for all ages.
 Every year, nearly one million people die from suicide.